Child development: Speed and pattern

-The speed of motor development is rapid in early life, as many of the reflexes of the newborn alter or disappear within the first year, and slow later.
+The speed of motor development is rapid in early life, as many of the reflexes of the newborn alter or disappear within the first year, and slows later.
 Like physical growth, motor development shows predictable patterns of cephalocaudal (head to foot) and proximodistal (torso to extremities) development, with movements at the head and in the more central areas coming under control before those of the lower part of the body or the hands and feet.
-Types of movement develop in stage-like sequences; for example, locomotion at 6–8 months involves creeping on all fours, then proceeds to pulling to stand, "cruising" while holding on to an object, walking while holding an adult's hand, and finally walking independently.
+Movement ability develops in stage-like sequences, for example: locomotion at 6–8 months involves creeping on all fours, then proceeds to pulling to stand, "cruising" while holding on to an object, walking while holding an adult's hand, and finally walking independently.
 By middle childhood and adolescence, new motor skills are acquired by instruction or observation rather than in a predictable sequence.
-There are executive functions of the brain (working memory, timing measure of inhibition and switching) which are important to motor skills.
-Critiques to the order of Executive Functioning leads to Motor Skills, suggesting Motor Skills can support Executive Functioning in the brain.
+There are executive functions of the brain (working memory, timed inhibition and switching), which are generally considered essential to motor skills, though some argue the reverse dependence—that motor skills are actually precursors to executive function.